The Confucius Institute at the University of Kentucky is the center for Chinese language, culture, and business.

 - Over 200 Kentucky social studies teachers have attended Chinese culture professional development courses created and administered by the UKCI.

-- 159 high school students and 100 Kentucky educators have studied abroad throught UKCI funded programs.
+- 159 high school students and 100 Kentucky educators have studied abroad through UKCI funded programs.

 - Over the past five years, the UKCI has hosted 1,070 cultural showcases for area schools.